Simsys/espcand/doc/protocol.md

 ```
 Pattern 1*1_1010_010*
 ```
-This pattern is defined for datagrams with a standard ID and matches the IDs 5a4, 5a5, 7a4 and 7a5.
+This pattern is defined for datagrams with a standard id and matches the IDs 5a4, 5a5, 7a4 and 7a5.

 Up to 10 positive and 10 negative filters can be defined.